jakobkmar/KSpigot/readme.md

 val circle = EntityCircle(radius, EntityType.COW)
 ```

-A circle can be filled or it can only consist of its border (edge).
+A circle can be filled, or it can only consist of its border (edge).

 ```kotlin
 // get all circle locations